I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-request-power-complete.md

 <p>In Windows 2000 and later versions of Windows, the <i>PowerCompletion</i> routine is called at IRQL = PASSIVE_LEVEL or IRQL = DISPATCH_LEVEL.
 In Windows 98/Me, the <i>PowerCompletion</i> routine is always called at IRQL = PASSIVE_LEVEL, and drivers must complete IRPs at IRQL = PASSIVE_LEVEL.
 </p>

 <p>To define a <i>PowerCompletion</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>PowerCompletion</i> callback routine that is named <code>MyPowerCompletion</code>, use the REQUEST_POWER_COMPLETE type as shown in this code example:</p>